dlakelan/routerperf/README.md

 only class using bandwidth.
 The realtime class will only use at most GAMEUP or GAMEDOWN.

+In general for high speed connections the realtime bandwidth should be around 10-15% of your bandwidth or less...
+But when your connections are slow, we need them to be at least what the game actually needs.
+As a guideline, Call Of Duty used about 160kbps upstream and 320kbps downstream, so a good baseline is about double that each direction.
+By default we do something smart but you can adjust the script if needed, depending on the game you play.

-This script will limit your download to at most 10x your upload, this is to avoid flooding your upload with ACK packets that compete with your gaming.
+This script will limit your download to at most 10x your upload, this is to avoid flooding your upload with ACK packets that compete with your gaming during large downloads by other devices.
 For slow speed connections below 3Mbps, it also does MSS clamping to encourage your TCP streams to use 540 byte packets to reduce the "lumpiness" of your queue thereby reducing jitter and dropped packets.

-This should allow you to game on a shared line down to in the range of 700kbps, however of course having higher speed connections will in general be better.
+This should allow you to game on a shared line down to in the range of 700kbps upstream, however of course having higher speed connections will in general be better.
 A 3000kbps connection and above should have absolutely fluid gaming traffic with proper tuning of the settings.

-In general as you go to higher speeds, you can reserve 10-15% of your bandwidth for "gaming" queue, without major problems.
-So if you have 20Mbps upload you can reserve 2000 or 3000 for GAMEUP... similarly for GAMEDOWN.

-When you have lower speeds, it's still recommended to keep GAMEUP greater than 500 and GAMEDOWN greater than 1500.
-If you have speeds below 700kbps do not expect to be able to play games, but you can try by careful tuning.
+Testers have successfully played with fluid gaming on 16000kbps down / 830kbps up DSL lines.

 # Router performance analysis scripts (other scripts in this github)